Travis Walton incident: Publicity and popular culture

 In the days following Walton's UFO claim, The National Enquirer awarded Walton and his co-workers a $5,000 prize for "best UFO case of the year" after they were said to have passed polygraph tests administered by the Enquirer and the Aerial Phenomena Research Organization (APRO).
 Ufologist Jim Ledwith said, "For five days, the authorities thought he'd been murdered by his co-workers, and then he was returned."
 According to Ledwith, "all of the co-workers who were there, who saw the spacecraft, they all took polygraph tests, and they all passed, except for one, and that one was inconclusive."

-Skeptics include the story as an example of a UFO hoax promoted by a credulous media circus with the resulting publicity exploited by Walton to make money.
+Skeptics assert the story is an example of a UFO hoax promoted by a credulous media circus with the resulting publicity exploited by Walton to make money.
 UFO researcher Philip J. Klass, who agreed that Walton's story was a hoax perpetrated for financial gain, identified many discrepancies in the accounts of Walton and his co-workers.
-After investigating the case, Klass reported that the polygraph tests were "poorly administered", that Walton used "polygraph countermeasures," such as holding his breath, and that Klass uncovered an earlier failed test administered by an examiner who concluded the case involved "gross deception".
+After investigating the case, Klass reported that the polygraph tests were "poorly administered", that Walton used "polygraph countermeasures", such as holding his breath, and that Klass uncovered an earlier failed test administered by an examiner who concluded the case involved "gross deception".

 In 1978, Walton wrote the book The Walton Experience detailing his claims.
-In 1993, the book served as the inspiration for the 1993 film Fire in the Sky, starring Robert Patrick as Mike Rogers, D.B.
-Sweeney as Travis Walton, Craig Sheffer as Allan Dallis, Peter Berg as David Whitlock, and Georgia Emelin as Dana Rogers.
+In 1993, the book served as the inspiration for the 1993 film Fire in the Sky, starring Robert Patrick as Mike Rogers, D. B. Sweeney as Travis Walton, Craig Sheffer as Allan Dallis, Peter Berg as David Whitlock, and Georgia Emelin as Dana Rogers.
 Travis Walton made a cameo in the film.
 Paramount Pictures decided that Walton's account was "too fuzzy and too similar to other televised close encounters", so they ordered screenwriter Tracy Tormé to write a "flashier, more provocative" abduction story.
 On the opening day of Fire in the Sky – March 12, 1993 – Walton and Mike Rogers appeared on the CNN program Larry King Live, which also featured Philip J. Klass.

 Walton has occasionally appeared at UFO conventions or on television.
 He sponsors his own UFO conference in Arizona called the "Skyfire Summit".
-In 2008, Walton appeared on the Fox game show The Moment of Truth.
+In 2008, Walton was analyzed by a private polygrapher and determined to be engaged in deception when he appeared on the Fox game show The Moment of Truth.
 On January 19, 2021, Walton appeared on episode #1597 of the Joe Rogan Experience podcast.
 On August 25, 2023, he appeared in the fifth episode of the third season of How To with John Wilson, titled "How to Watch Birds".